PrefectHQ/prefect-background-task-examples/README.md

 if __name__ == "__main__":
-    # if on prefect 2.16.4 or older add the following line
+    # if using prefect 2.16.4 or older add the following line
     # from task_server import my_background_task

     serve(my_background_task)